 to compensate U.S. Government civilian employees for costs and hardships related to assignments

 abroad.
 More information is available from the Department of State, (202) 663-1121.

 Comparative price level and purchasing power parity information is available from the

 (OECD), (202) 785-6323.

-at the University of Pennsylvania (CICUP), (215) 898-7624, compiles the Penn World Tables which provides purchasing power parity and
+at the University of California, Davis, compiles the Penn World Tables which provide purchasing power parity and

 Where can I obtain more information about the Import/Export Price Indexes?

 Answer: For specific details about how to obtain additional information, please contact us.